ilyasergey/YSC4231/_sources/syllabus.rst.txt

 * Spin Locks
 * Monitors and Semaphores
 * Read-Write Locks

+**Mid-Term Break: Project (Theory and Programming)**

 * Linked Lists

-**Mid-Term Break: Project (Theory and Programming)**

-* Concurrent Queues
-* Stacks and Elimination
+* Concurrent Queues; Stacks and Elimination
 * Skiplists
 * Data Race Detection in Practice
-* Futures in Java and Scala
+* Futures in Java.
-* Promises
+* Futures and Promises in Scala
-* Using Data-Parallel Collections
+* Using and Implementing Data-Parallel Collections
-* Implementing Parallel Collections
-* Actor-Based Concurrency
-* Communication between Actors
-* Actor Supervision
+* Actor-Based Concurrency and Actor Supervision
 * Distributed Consensus; Paxos
 * Byzantine Fault-Tolerance and Blockchain Consensus